- • How-to tips for advanced video editing

 Cloning yourself in a video will make you appearing simultaneously in the video in the same frame, just looks like you are talking to yourself at the same time, which is very fun and creative to captivate your audience and tell your story.
 There are many ways to clone yourself into a video with some professional video editing software, and just as many if not more reasons to do so.

-Two Ways to Clone Yourself in a Video with Wondershare Filmora
+Two Ways to Clone Yourself in a Video with Wondershare Filmora9

-There are a few ways of cloning yourself using Wondershare Filmora.
+There are a few ways of cloning yourself using Wondershare Filmora9.
 However, the ones we will be focusing on are two of the easiest and most popular methods: Picture-in-Picture (PIP) editing, and Chroma Key Compositing (or Green Screening).
-You will be producing creative and fun videos using either these methods in no time with Filmora.
+You will be producing creative and fun videos using either these methods in no time with Filmora9.

 Method 1: Cloning People in Video with Picture-in-Picture Feature

 One of the easiest way to clone yourself in video is to put the video footage side by side with the Mask feature by using picture-in-picture editing, which can easily be done using Wondershare Filmora9.